 The nickname Tubby did not refer to Ruddock’s waistline.
-Instead, it stemmed from Tubman, his mother’s maiden name.
+Instead, it stemmed from his mother’s veneration of Liberian president William Tubman.
 Though Tubby’s chief occupation involved amplifier repair and the construction and winding of transformers to stabilise the electrical supply of local businesses, music was always a primary fascination, leading him to found the Home Town Hi-Fi sound system as a teenager in 1958.
 Producer Niney the Observer, who worked closely with Tubby during the 1970s, points out that, although he was crowned ‘King of the Dancehall’ at a neighbourhood event in the early 1960s, his set was initially a small concern affiliated with the tamer uptown music scene, despite its hallmark of technical innovation.
 “King Tubby used to have a little hi-fi that he played up Red Hills, and there is certain little people follow him—not the rebel people those days.
 Tubby used to tape songs off the radio, like certain time of night he plug in the radio station and play it back into his sound.”

 Producer Glen Brown, another close associate, says Tubby always had an innovative approach to recorded sound.
 “King Tubby always build some little speaker, and he always have a little Quickly motorbike, so King Tubby build a little thing on the bike—sometimes you’re talking to him, and he’ll record you with it.”